 Eventually, though, the trail dropped below the treeline, and while the rocks decreased in number, it was still a steep, rocky climb down the mountain, a race against time since it was now 5 pm with miles left to go, and sunset at 7:41 pm.

 I stopped for a second break around 6:15, with just under four miles to go.
 This killed ten minutes of daylight, but I needed the energy boost.
-The trail continued to be somewhat rugged for a little while, until it turned onto a different trail that seems to have once been an old road, so there were a few sections, especially as the trail got close to the Pinkham Notch visitor center.
+The trail continued to be somewhat rugged for a little while, until it turned onto a different trail that seems to have once been an old road, so there were a few easy sections, especially as the trail got close to the Pinkham Notch visitor center.

 While the last 20-25 minutes of hiking required a bit more care as it gradually got darker and harder to see, it wasn't too bad.
 I finally made it to the parking lot there around 8 pm, a bit after sunset.